chinmoy12c/autopsy/DOCUMENTATION.md

 ### GDB timeout

-If the GDB thread is left running without any commands being submitted, the thread will shut down after 10 minutes.
+If a GDB thread is left running without any commands being submitted, the thread will shut down after 10 minutes (implemented with a queue timeout).
 It is possible for a user to have a count that does not correspond to an active GDB thread, so the `running_counts` set keeps track of all counts that do have such a thread.

 ## Clean-up script